skybet/skybet.github.io/_posts/2016-02-23-software-engineer.md

 * Refactoring - Martin Fowler.
 * Working Effectively with Legacy Code - Michael Feathers
 * The Pragmatic Programmer - Andrew Hunt, David Thomas

+Attend some conferences (or find out who is speaking, and try to watch the talks online where possible) to hear from the technical innovators about engineering problems and their solutions.
+These are also a good source of inspiration for bloggers and twitter accounts to follow for more titbits of knowledge.

 Some things are easier to learn, security in particular is well represented by working groups in the open source community, mostly because the same security flaws occur again and again online.
 [OWASP Top 10](https://www.owasp.org/index.php/Top10)